top of page

 concept design to design development.

-Dr. Gaizka Altuna
+Dr. Gaizka Altuna Charterina

 is a researcher and teaching staff at the Department of Architectural Design and Representation (CoLab) of the TU Berlin.
 He is interested in architectural design processes informed by knowledge generated through prototyping, digital technologies and collaborative processes.